 We started in 2013, with Sarah-Jane and Stella working from their kitchen tables, with a dream of people and places joining in, community-led creativity and tiny revolutions of connection.

 If you visit a Fun Palace locally you probably won’t see the national and international effort, and after all, the local/community impact is what we’re after, so here’s what we do in addition to running our workshops, supporting our Ambassadors Programme, and making the weekend happen.
-Stella, Sarah-Jane, Ravina and Kirsty are all part-time, Dan is freelance:
+Sarah-Jane, Makala and Kirsty are part-time:

 Sarah-Jane does the big budgets, the strategy and the hard thinking about where we need to be in the future and how we’re going to get there.